Scott Bennett, P.E., Little Rock, Arkansas

 He is married to Heather Bennett and they have two children, one daughter and one son, and they currently reside in the Bryant area.
 He has spent many years coaching youth football, basketball, and baseball in central Arkansas.
 One of his biggest passions is still sports – following his daughter’s volleyball team and cheer squad and his son’s football team.
 He and his family also enjoy everything outdoors, especially the many parks and trails in Arkansas.

-Ronnie graduated from the University of Arkansas - Fayetteville with a B.S.
-Civil Engineering degree in 1971.
-He has been a Professional Engineer since 1976 and a Professional Surveyor since 1980.
+Kyle graduated from the University of Arkansas-Fayetteville with a B.S.
+Civil Engineering degree in 2000.
+He has been a Professional Engineer in Arkansas and Oklahoma since 2004 and a Professional Surveyor in Arkansas since 2009.

 Ivan L. Hoffman, Jr., P.S., Van Buren, Arkansas